 Remember to have fun with this, be creative and think out-of-the-box, and create precious memories!
 For all your home staging and interior decorating needs reach out to me 610.955.8202 or email, I would be glad to help.
 If you love HGTV and want to make money doing what you love, decorating, sign up for my 5-day hands-on training program that will teach you what you need to know!

 By Debbie Correale, founder and owner of Redesign Right, LLC.
 You can learn more about her at RedesignRight.com.
 Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, Google+ and Instagram.
-Feature photo from Houzz: Light Up Your Holidays.
+Photo from Pixabay.